The 4 LIV Golfers Currently Qualified For The DP World Tour Championship

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-And thanks to performances earlier in the season, both Joaquin Niemann and Adrian Meronk and hanging around in the top 50 despite playing in just six and eight qualifying tournaments respectively.
+Thanks to their performances earlier in the season, both Joaquin Niemann and Adrian Meronk are in the top 50 despite playing in just six and eight qualifying tournaments respectively.

-Here's how the LIV golfers who could qualify for the DP World Tour Championship are shaping up, with their Race To Dubai ranking ahead of the Andalucia Masters in brackets.
+Here's how the LIV golfers who could qualify for the DP World Tour Championship are shaping up, with their Race To Dubai ranking in brackets.

-He finished 10th at the Spanish Open before producing some brilliant golf to win a record third Alfred Dunhill Links Championship at St Andrews.
+A T9 at The Masters gave Hatton some early Race to Dubai points and was back in regular DP World Tour action at the Betfred British Masters at the start of September, where he was 18th.
+He then finished 10th at the Open de Espana before producing some brilliant golf to win a record third Alfred Dunhill Links Championship at St Andrews.

-That victory was a huge boost to his Ryder Cup hopes as it put Hatton into fifth in the early qualifying standings, but also lifted him to 16th in the Race To Dubai and sitting pretty for the playoff events.
+That victory was a huge boost to his Ryder Cup hopes as it put Hatton into fifth in the early qualifying standings, while also lifting him to 16th in the Race To Dubai.
+He's slipped to 22nd since then, but that's more than enough to see him named in the field for the Abu Dhabi HSBC Championship.

-A fourth-placed finish at the Dubai Desert Classic added to his points tally and he's well inside the top 70 that would qualify for Abu Dhabi if he decides to take that up.
+A fourth-placed finish at the Dubai Desert Classic added to his points tally and he's 33rd in the rankings ahead of the trip to Abu Dhabi.

-Adrian Meronk was not in the field to defend his Andalucia Masters title but he remains inside the top 50 in the Race To Dubai thanks to his performances in four events at the start of the year.
+Adrian Meronk was not in the field to defend his Andalucia Masters title but he is 39th in the Race To Dubai standings thanks to his performances in four events at the start of the season.

 He had a top 10 from one of the two events in Australia in November, but it was on his home turf in Dubai, where he now lives, where he prospered.

-Meronk finished 10th at the Dubai Invitational before finishing second at the Dubai Desert Classic behind Rory McIlroy - with the Rolex Series event giving him a bumper points haul that will be enough to get him into the field for Abu Dhabi.
+Meronk finished 10th at the Dubai Invitational before finishing second at the Dubai Desert Classic behind Rory McIlroy, with the Rolex Series event giving him a bumper points haul that will be enough to get him into the field for the Abu Dhabi tournament.

 Paul Higham is a sports journalist with over 20 years of experience in covering most major sporting events for both Sky Sports and BBC Sport.
 He is currently freelance and covers the golf majors on the BBC Sport website.
 Highlights over the years include covering that epic Monday finish in the Ryder Cup at Celtic Manor and watching Rory McIlroy produce one of the most dominant Major wins at the 2011 US Open at Congressional.
 He also writes betting previews and still feels strangely proud of backing Danny Willett when he won the Masters in 2016 - Willett also praised his putting stroke during a media event before the Open at Hoylake.
 Favourite interviews he's conducted have been with McIlroy, Paul McGinley, Thomas Bjorn, Rickie Fowler and the enigma that is Victor Dubuisson.
 A big fan of watching any golf from any tour, sadly he spends more time writing about golf than playing these days with two young children, and as a big fair weather golfer claims playing in shorts is worth at least five shots.
 Being from Liverpool he loves the likes of Hoylake, Birkdale and the stretch of tracks along England's Golf Coast, but would say his favourite courses played are Kingsbarns and Portrush.